GetDutchie/brick/packages/brick_offline_first/README.md

 ## Testing

 Responses can be stubbed to and from an `OfflineFirstWithRest` repository.
-For convenience, the same data can stub for both the API and SQLite:
+For convenience, file data can be used to stub JSON responses from an API:

 ```dart
 // test/models/api/user.json